 In addition, most of the the capital used by Swiss firms is imported from abroad.
-Therefore, by making foreign capital less expensive, the currency appreciation might affect skill requirements through a second driver.
-It could trigger technological change, which is shown to be complementary to highly skilled labor (Acemoglu, 1998; Krusell et al., 2000).
+Therefore, by making foreign capital less expensive, the currency appreciation might affect skill requirements through a second channel.
+The appreciation could trigger the import of new technology, which is shown to be complementary to highly skilled labor (Acemoglu, 1998; Krusell et al., 2000).